lesterholy/covid-19-data/public/data/DATA.md

 pip install owid-catalog
 ```

-## Usage
+## Usage and preview

-Our data is identified by URIs (learn more [here](https://docs.owid.io/projects/etl/architecture/design/uri/?h=uri#path-for-data)), and for COVID data these go like:
+Our data is identified by URIs, and for COVID data these go like:

 ```
 data://garden/covid/latest/{DATASET_NAME}/{TABLE_NAME}